tinshade/Hacks/README.md

 TO DO :-
 1. Implement UI
 2. Custom Check time
-3. Check as soon as a mail arrives
+3. Check as soon as a mail arrives {DONE : Checks every 10s}
 4. Support for Linux and Mac OS
 5. Make the software(.exe) version
 6. Make uninstaller for the software version.